Kill 'Em All: Reception

-Kill 'Em All was released on July 25, 1983 by Megaforce with an initial pressing of 15,000 copies.
+Kill 'Em All was released on July 25, 1983, by Megaforce with an initial pressing of 15,000 copies.
 Because of the label's financial restrictions, the album was pressed in batches of 500 copies.
 Kill 'Em All had sold 17,000 copies in the US by the end of the year.
 Similarly to punk rock acts, Metallica promoted its material through the tape trading network and independent music magazines such as Metal Forces in the UK and Metal Mania in the US.
-The album did not enter the Billboard 200 chart until 1986, when it peaked at number 155 following Metallica's commercial success with its third studio album Master of Puppets.
+The album did not enter the Billboard 200 chart until 1986, when it peaked at number 155 following Metallica's commercial success with its third album Master of Puppets.
 The 1988 re-issue on Elektra Records also charted on the Billboard 200, peaking at number 120.
 It was certified 3× Platinum by the Recording Industry Association of America (RIAA) in 1999 for shipping three million copies in the United States.
-Despite being the lowest selling Metallica studio album, it helped the band establish its image and build a fanbase in its inaugural years.
+Despite being the lowest selling Metallica album, it helped the band establish its image and build a fanbase in its inaugural years.

-Kill 'Em All, as the first thrash metal album released in the US, had substantial impact on the emerging scene and inspired numerous bands with its aggression and austere seriousness.
+Kill 'Em All, as the first thrash metal album released in the US, had a substantial impact on the emerging scene and inspired numerous bands with its aggression and austere seriousness.
 Guitarist Kerry King acknowledged Slayer was still finding its sound while Metallica had already determined its image and musical identity.
-Anthrax guitarist Scott Ian was impressed by the album's heaviness and songwriting, and said it influenced him as much as the albums by Iron Maiden.
+Anthrax guitarist Scott Ian was impressed by the album's heaviness and songwriting and said it influenced him as much as the albums by Iron Maiden.
 Dream Theater's drummer Mike Portnoy observed that Kill 'Em All surpassed the NWOBHM bands in terms of sheer velocity and cited Burton's bass solo as the album's peak.
 Guitarist Ulf Cederlund of Swedish black metal band Morbid cited "Motorbreath" and "Metal Militia" as songs that influenced him as a young musician.
 Kill 'Em All was ranked at number 35 on Rolling Stones list of The 100 Greatest Albums of the '80s.
 Additionally, the album placed at number 54 on "The 100 Best Debut Albums of All Time" and again at number 35 on "100 Greatest Metal Albums of All Time", two lists compiled by the same magazine.
 Kerrang! listed the album at number 29 among the "100 Greatest Heavy Metal Albums of All Time".
 In 2010, Consequence of Sound ranked it number 94 among its "Top 100 Albums Ever".